Last Updated on June 7, 2023 by Matt

-The Unagi Model One is a great scooter, but far from a premium one.
-There are some drawbacks you should be aware of if you are considering buying it.
+The Unagi Model One is a great scooter, but I found some drawbacks you should be aware of if you are considering buying it.

 Furthermore, the front motor has a lot of resistance which is not allowing you to push the scooter far when the battery dies.
 Riding the scooter yourself without using the motor will be pretty hard.

 Another problem is the lack of suspension.
 The air pockets on the tires do not cover nearly enough for the lack of shock absorption.
 As a result of this, the ride experience is a lot less pleasant than with most of the other similar scooters.

 Finally, it’s worth noting that the tires are pretty small, which can make the rides quite unstable and uncomfortable.
 With a diameter of 7.5”, the tires of this scooter are definitely on the smaller side, since most of the tires even on budget scooters are 8.5”.

 There is a large number of custom-made accessories for the Unagi scooters, and you will probably find at least one or two of them that can be quite useful or solve a problem for you (the carry satchel and an extra light are some of my top recommendations).

 However, the assortment of custom-made accessories for this scooter still doesn’t include all the possible options.
 To see the complete palette of all the possible options, check out my guide on the best electric scooter accessories.

 Further, even though the scooter is not too expensive, you will still need to make sure it doesn’t get stolen when you leave it outside.
 See my guide on the best electric scooter locks for the best options for your budget.